 It’s hard to believe that it’s time to talk Halloween!!
 Everywhere I look lately I see the cutest Halloween themed party ideas—it’s gotten me in the mood for some festive cupcakes!
-It’s never too early to start planning is it?
-If you’re ready, let’s jump into October a little early! —
+This Halloween Cupcake Tutorial is filled with several cute and easy options for your ghostly gatherings ;0) – Try them all, or pick and choose from your favorites!

 First, I melted some good old white candy coating (candy melts, chocolate bark, etc.) — Using a tip 3, I piped various decorations onto a parchment lined cookie sheet—and I sprinkled with disco dust!
 (You can place these in the refrigerator for just a few minutes to firm them up quickly!)